Frequently Asked Questions (FAQ)

 DRDP Online

-• Click on Forgot Password to create a new password for your existing account.
+• Click on Forgot Password to create a new password.

 • You will receive an email with a link to reset your password.
-Please check your spam folder if you do not receive the email.
+If you do not receive the email, please check your spam folder.

 • Create a new password: